 If you’re new to distributed systems design and want to go about prepping for the interview, finding a good resource is a good starting point.
 But remember to give yourself enough time, as going about your prep in haste won’t quite cut it.

-Below are the important concepts you should look to extensively cover to ace Google’s design round:
+Below are the essential concepts you should look to cover to ace Google’s design round:

 - Scalable systems

 - Sharding techniques